 Making a milkshake is pretty easy, but making a perfect milkshake is all about balance.
-No matter what flavor you like getting, the right ratio of ice cream to milk is key.
+No matter what flavor you like, the right ratio of ice cream to milk is key.
 Once you have the base of your shake correct, you can add any flavoring ingredients your heart desires.
-While it is pretty hard to mess up a milkshake, knowing a few simple tricks will help take your dessert from good to great.
+Knowing a few simple tricks will help take your dessert from good to great.

 How Much Milk to Use?